 Apply for an EORI number

 It takes 5 to 10 minutes to apply for an EORI number.
-You may get the number immediately, but it could take up to 3 working days if HMRC needs to make more checks.
+You’ll get it either:

 What you need to know